green-party-dublin-central/nh-web/site/content/post/devplan.md

 *(1) Multiple Use of Sports and Recreational Facilities*

-Many sports clubs that are under pressure with respect to adequate sports facilities.
+Many sports clubs are under pressure with respect to adequate sports facilities.
 I welcome Policy GI48 in the draft Development Plan to maximise the multiple use of sports and recreation facilities.

 I think this policy could be clarified/strengthened by